QTIM-Lab/DeepNeuro/README.md

 ## Contact

 DeepNeuro is under active development, and you may run into errors or want additional features.
-Send any questions or requests for methods to abeers@mgh.harvard.edu.
+Send any questions or requests for methods to qtimlab@gmail.com.
 You can also submit a Github issue if you run into a bug.

 ## Citation